 Everything can be separated into smaller and smaller moments.
 In fact, no matter how big a problem is, it can be broken down into infinitesimally smaller parts.
 These smaller parts, in many instances, are much easier to deal with than the entire issue.

-4) Relativity, Perspective, and Gratitude
+4) Relativity, perspective on life, and gratitude

 Special and General Relativity lead us to a few interesting conclusions about the universe.
 The most relevant two to this discussion are: